vipulnaik/working-drafts/lesswrong/daniel-pink-sales-and-persuasion-masterclass-review.md

 NOTE: In some cases I link to specific videos in the MasterClass.
-Those videos won't work for users who are not signed in to MasterClass with a subsription or access to that MasterClass.
+Those videos won't work for users who are not signed in to MasterClass with a subscription or access to that MasterClass.

 ### The two questions to ask yourself before persuading others